marksikaundi/marksikaundi/README.md

 # 💫 About Me:
 #!/bin/bash

-"I'm a Software Engineer (SE).", for any support reach out me via  mark@devcircleafrica.com
+I'm a Software Engineer (SE), for any support reach out to me via  mark@devcircleafrica.com

 ## 🌐 Socials: